 Burntcoat Head Park

-Looking to walk on the ocean floor at low tide and witness the power of the world’s highest tide, aim for Burntcoat Head Park on the Bay of Fundy.
-You can search for fossils, beachcomb for distinctive rocks and shells, and small species of sea life in pools of ocean water left behind at low tide as you walk around on the ocean floor.
-Be sure to watch the time and plan your visit with the advancing tide in mind!
+Looking to walk on the ocean floor at low tide and witness the power of the world’s highest tides?
+Be sure to visit Burntcoat Head Park on the Bay of Fundy where you can find fossils, distinctive rocks and shells, and small species of sea life in pools of ocean water left behind at low tide as you walk around on the ocean floor.
+Be sure to watch the time and plan your visit with the tide times in mind!